Esraa0609/Esraa0609/README.md

 Armed with a Data Science degree (with top honors) and a passion for bringing both structure and soul into technology,

-I thrive in two worlds:
+I thrive in the world:

 ###**As a Data Scientist**